- Oops!Something went wrong.Please try again later.

 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity

 So, based on the above formula, the ROE for ITT is:

 Earnings growth is a huge factor in stock valuation.
-What investors need to determine next is if the expected earnings growth, or the lack of it, is already built into the share price.
-Doing so will help them establish if the stock's future looks promising or ominous.
+It’s important for an investor to know whether the market has priced in the company's expected earnings growth (or decline).
+This then helps them determine if the stock is placed for a bright or bleak future.
 What is ITT worth today?
 The intrinsic value infographic in our free research report helps visualize whether ITT is currently mispriced by the market.